SCROLL

 • Poor appetite

-• Ear infection (less common)
+• Ear infection (less common).

-In severe cases, symptoms can include:1,8
+In more severe cases, symptoms may include:*3,9

 • Wheezing